geonetwork/core-geonetwork/docs/manual/docs/tutorials/inspire/download-geoserver.md

-# Tutorial setting up a WFS based INSPIRE download service with GeoServer {#tuto-download-geoserver}
+# Setting up a WFS based INSPIRE download service with GeoServer {#tuto-download-geoserver}

 This tutorial shows how one can set up a combination of GeoNetwork and GeoServer to provide download services following [technical guidelines for download services](http://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-download-services).